abahnj/rssagg/docs/INSTALLATION.md

 ### Setting Up the Schema

+You have two options for setting up the database schema:

+#### Option 1: Manual SQL Execution

-You need to manually run the SQL migration files to set up the database schema:
+You can manually run the SQL migration files to set up the database schema:

 ```bash
 # For Linux/macOS